To Live (1994 film): Director

-Growing up, Zhang spent his youth years through the Cultural revolution.
-Having personally experienced what it was like in such a time and setting, he had a very strong understanding and emotional connection with Chinese culture and society.
+Zhang spent his youth during the Cultural Revolution, an experience that influenced his later perspective on Chinese culture and society.

 As a student who studied screen studies in university in the country's capital city, he and his peers were heavily exposed to various movies from across the world and across time.
 His classmate, who is now the President of the Beijing Film Academy, stated that during their four years in university, they went through over 500 films, spanning from Hollywood films from the 1930s to Italian Neo-Realism.
 Zhang stated in a previous interview that, even after many years, he still remembered the culture shock he experienced when first exposed to the wide variety of films.

-The combination of the two very crucial parts of his life provided him with a very strong vision for his films.
-He was able to have a very strong understanding of both the Chinese national outlook as well as the international outlook of films and applied them extensively throughout his career.
+The combination of these two major aspects of his background contributed to his filmmaking perspective.
+He developed an understanding of both Chinese national cinema as well as international film practices, which influenced his work throughout his career.

 Zhang described To Live as the film he felt the strongest connection to because of the Cultural Revolution background in the film.
 The political background of Zhang's family was the label “double-counterrevolutionary”, which was the worst kind of counterrevolutionary.
 Different from other fifth-generation filmmakers such as Chen Kaige and Tian Zhuangzhuang, Zhang was in a desperate state and cannot trace back things that were lost during the Cultural Revolution.
 Zhang said “For me, that was an era without hope – I lived in a world of desperation”.

 Zhang, in an interview, described how he used different elements that diverged from the original novel.
 The use of the shadow play and puppet theatre was to emphasize a different visual look.
 The ending of the film To Live is different from the novel's because Zhang wanted to pass the censorship in China and gain approval from the audience in mainland China, even though the film has not been publicly screened in China yet.
 On the other hand, Zhang's family had suffered enormously during the Cultural Revolution, but, as Zhang stated, they still survived.
 Thus, he felt that the book's ending where everyone in Fu Gui's family had died was not as reasonable.
 Furthermore, Zhang Yimou chose Ge You, who is famous for his comedic roles to play the protagonist, Fu Gui.
 Ge You actually inspired Zhang to add more humorous elements in the film, therefore it is more reasonable not to kill every character at the end.

+Design

+The production employed traditional artisans, such as Shaanxi master puppeteers Wang Tianwen and Pan Jingle, to orchestrate the shadow puppet sequences featured in the film.